 Jasper should not have laid his new black sweater on the bed, for Josie, his beagle, found it the perfect place to nap.

-Check out these additional examples for lay:
+Consider these additional examples for lay:

 Robin puts her keys on the counter.

 Zaw laid his head in his hands and sobbed.
 He had a 79.4 average in his English class, and the evil Professor Varner would not bump his grade to a B.